As The Music Plays

 I think the reason I must have snow is that I grew up in Minnesota and my twin and I were born only days before Christmas.
 I think we have only had three birthdays without snow, and they were spent in mourning.
 But, on the happy occasions that we had snow, our birthdays and holiday gatherings with our friends were spent ice skating, skiing or sledding.
 You guys can have Christmas in the sand, with palm trees swaying and even wearing red and green flip-flops but give me snow.
 If you have never experienced it, there is nothing more magical than waking on Christmas morning to a nice cup of gingerbread coffee as you watch snowflakes falling from the window behind your beautifully lit Christmas tree.
 It is the only frozen thing that will make you feel warm all over.

 And my third Christmas wish is something I need to wait for until next year.
 It is a Christmas with my husband and kitty in our beautifully decorated house.
 He being from the United Arab Emirates, is not big on Christmas and will be flying back to the warm desert while I make my way home to Minnesota.
 I knew that this was how the holidays would be this year.
 Last year, we were in Dubai getting married so our first traditional Christmas together will have to wait.
+I have heard that Christmas in Andorra is magical so I really want to spend one Christmas here so we can have the most amazing time in the snow.
 So the dream sits and waits in my imagination.
 It is such a fragile dream that the picture never really focuses and it feels like too much thought might scare it away.
 But if there was ever a season for hope, it is this one.